 Located in the historic 1912 State Bank building in the main street of Hahndorf, the Wolf Blass Gallery and Museum houses the private collection of Australian wine icon Wolf Blass.
 New building and architectural design has seen this space innovatively brought to life in 2018.
-This new addition incorporates a cooperage and wine bar where you can relax and enjoy an extensive range of wines and local produce.
+This new addition incorporates a cooperage display and wine bar where you can relax and enjoy an extensive range of wines and local produce.
 Follow us on Facebook or Instagram for up coming events and the latest news.

 The Wolf Blass Gallery & Museum provides visitors with the perfect blend of history and modernity.
 From the front Gallery, you walk into the colourful state-of-the-art bar area which sits alongside the must-see 1854 heritage listed 'building within the building'.
 You will find plenty of places to sit and enjoy the surroundings and sample something from the wine list and food menu.